VirtualZero/tinify-cli-client/README.md

 ### Compression

 With tinify-cli-client, you can compress a single image or an entire directory.
 The optional flags `-o` and `-n` may also be specified.
-When compressing a single image, the new, compressed image will be saved to the same directory as the source image with '-optimized' appended to the filename (default behavior), or to the optional output directory specified after the `-o` flag (The filename remains the same as the source image in this case).
-When compressing an entire directory, a subdirectory named 'optimized' will be created within the source directory and the new, compressed images will be saved within the 'optimized' subdirectory (All images will retain the source name).

 #### Examples